coloria-dev/coloria/articles/note-on-cam16/ARTICLE.md

 where applicable.
 The steps that differ from the original model are marked with an asterisk~(*).

-As an abbreviation, the bold letter $\rgb$ is used whenever the equation applies to $R$, $G$, and $B$ alike.
+As an abbreviation, the bold letter $[R,G,B]$ is used whenever the equation applies to $R$, $G$, and $B$ alike.

 \paragraph{Illuminants, viewing surrounds set up and background